HEALING ROOMS ENGLAND & WALES SAFEGUARDING POLICY

 - Follow advice from Social Services and take no further action unless advised to by Social Services.

-- The Director of the Healing Room or Associate Director present when the allegation was made or abuse suspected will be the designated contact person.
+- The Director of the Healing Rooms or Associate Director present when the allegation was made or abuse suspected will be the designated contact person.
 The Regional Director and Head Office are to be informed of the allegation.

 - Show acceptance of what the child/vulnerable adult says (however unlikely the story may sound.)